-Using plans and policies to reduce the exposure of people and properties to flood risk is a form of nonstructural flood control.
-By encouraging or requiring communities and developers to avoid developing in flood prone areas altogether, or to take precautions such as increasing building elevation, preserving overflow areas through buffering and avoiding sensitive natural areas such as wetlands, communities can prevent new development from being located in harm's way.
+Using plans and policies to reduce the exposure of people and properties to flood risk is a form of non-structural flood control.
+By encouraging or requiring communities and developers to avoid developing in flood-prone areas altogether, or to take precautions such as increasing building elevation, preserving overflow areas through buffering and avoiding sensitive natural areas such as wetlands, communities can prevent new development from being located in harm's way.

-Floodplain Ordinances, Court Orders and Local and Regional Flood Plans
+Floodplain Ordinances, Court Orders, and Local and Regional Flood Plans

-Floodplain Ordinances and Court Orders dictate how development is to interact with or avoid a city's or county's floodplain.
+Floodplain ordinances and court orders dictate how development is to interact with or avoid a city's or county's floodplain.
 FEMA provides communities with flood hazard information upon which floodplain management regulations can be based.
-Floodplain ordinances and court orders are subject to the National Flood Insurance Program and ensure that communities are taking flood hazards into account when making land use and land management decisions.
-Ordinances may include references to maps with Base Flood Elevations, freeboard requirements, valley storage requirements, as well as criteria for land management and use.
+Floodplain ordinances and court orders are subject to the NFIP and ensure communities are taking flood hazards into account when making land use and land management decisions.
+Ordinances may include references to maps with base flood elevations (BFEs), freeboard requirements, valley storage requirements, as well as criteria for land management and use.
 In addition, communities can regulate floodplains with higher or more restrictive standards.